vCloud API programming guide for service providers

 6

-Deploy the vApp
+Deploying the vApp

 To create a vApp from a vApp template, you must bind the template's abstract resource requirements, such as network connections, storage resources, memory, and CPU capacity, to appropriate resources in the target VDC.
 This binding operation is called instantiation.